d99kris/nchat/README.md

 Specifies whether nchat should send message read receipts upon viewing.
 If false nchat will only mark the messages read upon `next_page` (page down), `end` (end) or upon sending a message/file in the chat.

+### mark_read_when_inactive

+Controls whether nchat marks messages in the current chat as read while the terminal is inactive.

 ### message_open_command